Define a Kubernetes Cluster Build Infrastructure

 When configuring your Pipeline in YAML, you add the Kubernetes Cluster CI infrastructure using the infrastructure of type KubernetesDirect:

-Once the build farm is set up, you can now add CI stages to execute your Run steps to build, deploy your code.
+Once the build infrastructure is set up, you can now add CI stages to execute your Run steps to build, deploy your code.